 Information Gathering Protocol

 The Director of Campus Security is designated as the data gathering coordinator for the annual Campus Security Report (CSR).
-The Campus Security Office collects data from the following campus resources: Residence Life, Sexual Assault Protocol Coordinator, Community Arbitration Board, and Vice President for Student Affairs.
+The Campus Security Office collects data from the following campus resources: Residence Life, Sexual Assault Protocol Coordinator, Community Arbitration Board, and Senior Vice President.

 Information required under section 485 of the Higher Education Act of 1965 is administered through an internet web system that can be accessed only by designated staff with assigned user ID and password.